jansen07/jansen07.github.io/_posts/2018-09-21-Manila-Mulesoft-Meetup-2-Experience.md

 Muleys also received exciting prices during that day.
-The organizers gave 2 vouchers to those who've answered the questions correctly These  vouchers can be used for mulesoft training or certification.
+The organizers gave 2 vouchers to those who've answered the questions correctly.
+These  vouchers can be used for MuleSoft training or certification.
-I really hoped that my name was drawn out of that box though ( 😂 ) but that's okay. all mulesoft attendees got their free Mule Shirts!
+I really hoped that my name was drawn out of that box though ( 😂 ) but that's okay.
+All MuleSoft attendees got their free Mule Shirts!

 <div class="row">
 <div class="col s12">